flowolf/yessssms/README.md

 This module is not suitable for batch SMS sending.
 Each send() call logs in and out of yesss.at's website.

+Currently the library supports Python 3.3+, but is only [tested against Python 3.4 to 3.7](https://gitlab.com/flowolf/yessssms/-/jobs).

 ### Install
 ```bash